Trilateral Commission: Who is ‘Mandelson’ and how are they all connected

 As Diane Abbott later said of Starmer: ‘Having been Mr Remain’ you ‘don’t hear much about remain now’

-Obviously, the job was done, the primary mission of removing Corbyn complete.
+Obviously, the job was done, the primary mission of removing Corbyn was complete.
 Globalisation and the establishment were rendered safe from the populist.

-Both Trilateralist could now turn their attention to making the Labour party indistinguishable from the Tories, taking away the democratic choice, no longer would the Labour Party be an alternative to the Tory Party but an alternative Tory Party.
+Both Trilateralist could now turn their attention to making the Labour Party indistinguishable from the Tories, taking away the democratic choice, no longer would the Labour Party be an alternative to the Tory Party but an alternative Tory Party.

-The Dark side of politics
+The Dark Side of Politics

 Starmer and Mandelson have many things in common and many things they don’t like us to know.